katieljones/CV/README.md

 Since then, I have been studying at <a href="http://www.makersacademy.com/">Makers Academy</a>, a highly selective 4-month, full-time bootcamp.
 Here, I have been learning the fundamentals of software development through making cool projects such as clones of popular social media sites (like <a href="https://github.com/katieljones/acebook-dreambook-2020">this one</a>) which is hosted <a href="https://sheltered-sands-59716.herokuapp.com/">here</a>.
 My experience at Makers helped me to develop best practises such as unit testing, TDD, clean code, KISS an DRY.
 Even more so, I discovered my interest in mobile development, more specifically, Swift which I learned and implemented into my final project in just 6 days.

+</div>

 Now, I am looking for my first Full-Stack Junior Developer role in London.
-</div>

-##More about me...

 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)